-Sea lamprey could be affected by water quality impacts arising from the proposed rehabilitation works.
+If Sea lamprey are present at the site, they could be directly affected by trampling or getting trapped behind sandbags during the dewatering process, which could lead to mortality.
+Sea lamprey could also be affected by water quality impacts arising from the proposed rehabilitation works.
 Water quality issues could arise from an increase in suspended solids and / or contaminants in the watercourse which can be generated by the activities at the works site.
-Such as when raking out the mortar joints and removing debris.
-These can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
-It is proposed to replace the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
+The proposed bridge rehabilitation at Kileengarrif includes instream works, requiring bunded areas within the river channel, with the use of concrete / cement and stonework also required.
+Removing debris is also likely to be required.
+Water quality impacts can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
 There is a risk of concrete / cement spillages instream which can alter the pH of watercourses.
-This dewatering of areas also poses risks to water quality.
+Dewatering of areas also poses risks to water quality.
 In such situations there is also a risk of water quality impacts arising from the potential accidental release of sand into the river from sandbags used around dewatered areas in the event of a flood.
 Any water pollution will affect lampreys and habitats downstream.